 You need to sterilise the equipment after cleaning (using boiling, chemicals, or steam) until your baby is at least 6 months old.
 After this age, cleaning and washing them well should be enough.
 You may want to keep sterilising until your baby is 12 months old, when she stops drinking formula.
 This is ok too.

 - Parent Helpline - phone 1300 364 100

 - Child and Family Health Centres 1300 733 606

 Call 9am to 4.30pm to make an appointment

-The full booklet 'Infant formula - a guide to safe preparation and feeding of infant formula' produced by Women's and Children's Health Network (South Australia) is available for downloading: Booklet
+The booklet 'Infant formula - a guide to safe preparation and feeding of infant formula' produced by Women's and Children's Health Network (South Australia) is available for downloading: Infant Formula Booklet

 **Any products referred to in our health topics are usually well-known brands readily available in Australia.
 The brand names are given as examples only, and do not necessarily represent the best products, nor the full range of effective products on the market.

 The information on this site should not be used as an alternative to professional care.
 If you have a particular problem, see a doctor, or ring the Parent Helpline on 1300 364 100 (local call cost from anywhere in South Australia).

 This topic may use 'he' and 'she' in turn - please change to suit your child's sex.